 Now that I got this locum tenens gig in the US I feel a lot more positive about my future chances of finding similar gigs.
 The income was good and the work has been relatively easy.
-Which means that living in Spain and working in the US as a clinician is a feasible method of surviving abroad.
+This means that living in Spain and working in the US as a clinician is a feasible method of surviving abroad.

 So this got me thinking about regular locums work in the US.
 As in, making it a regular gig to fly out to the US for some locum tenens work in order to provide me enough income to run my household in Spain.